helm/helm/docs/install.md

 `helm` cannot yet connect to the server.
 Use `kubectl` to see if any `tiller` pods are running.)

-If Helm will look for Tiller in the `kube-system` namespace unless `--tiller-namespace` or `TILLER_NAMESPACE` is set.
+Helm will look for Tiller in the `kube-system` namespace unless `--tiller-namespace` or `TILLER_NAMESPACE` is set.

 ### Installing Tiller Canary Builds